A new upper bound for sets with no square differences: Refined density increment and proof of Theorem

 Recalling that $Q\ll \alpha^{-O(1)}$, we have shown that either $\alpha^{-O(m)}\gg N$ or

 We impose the condition $m\ll \log\log(1/\alpha)$, so that $\alpha^{-O(m)}=o(N)$ since we are assuming that $(1)$ does not hold, so we have \eqref{eq:EnergyBound}.
-We now apply Theorem~\ref{th:main} to bound $E_{2m}(\B)$, which shows that for some absolute constant $C>0$ we have
+We now apply Theorem~\ref{th:main} to bound $E_{2m}(\B')$ from above, which shows that for some absolute constant $C>0$ we have

-Here we used the assumption that $|\B'\cap\mathbb{Q}_{=q}|\le \nu B^2$ for all $q$ since $(2)$ does not hold.
+Here we used the assumption that $|\B'\cap\mathbb{Q}_{=q}|\le \lvert \B\cap \mathbb{Q}_{=q}\rvert \leq \nu B^2$ for all $q$ since $(2)$ does not hold.

-The key feature of this bound is that the powers of $B$ and $Q$ exactly cancel, and in particular the loss in terms of $\alpha$ is only of order $\alpha^{-O(1/m)}\log(1/\alpha)^{O(1)}$.
+The key feature of this bound is that the powers of $B$ and $Q$ exactly cancel, and in particular the lower bound on $\nu$ in terms of $\alpha$ is only of order $\alpha^{-O(1/m)}\log(1/\alpha)^{O(1)}$.
 We will derive a contradiction from this bound with a suitable choice of $\nu$, thereby proving the lemma.
 First note that we can rewrite \eqref{eq:ThmBound} as

 Since $Q\ll \alpha^{-O(1)}$, if we choose $m=\lceil c'\log\log(1/\alpha)\rceil$, for some sufficiently small constant $c'>0$, then this gives